 GRETAR TRYGGVASON

-University of Notre Dame
+Johns Hopkins University

-Gretar Tryggvason is the Viola D. Hank professor at the University of Notre Dame and the chair of the Department of Aerospace and Mechanical Engineering.
+Gretar Tryggvason is the Charles A. Miller Jr. Distinguished Professor and Department Head of the Department of Mechanical Engineering, Johns Hopkins University.
 He received his PhD from Brown University in 1985 and was on the faculty of the University of Michigan in Ann Arbor until 2000, when he moved to Worcester Polytechnic Institute as the head of the Department of Mechanical Engineering.
 He moved to the University of Notre Dame in 2010.

 COURSE INSTRUCTORS

 Professor Tryggvason is well known for his contributions to computational fluid dynamics; particularly the development of methods for computations of multiphase flows and for pioneering direct numerical simulations of such flows.
 He served as the editor-in-chief of the Journal of Computational Physics 2002-2015, is a fellow of APS, ASME and AAAS, and the recipient of several awards, including the 2012 ASME Fluids Engineering Award.